elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/03-learning-elixir.markdown

 * So as you can see, the `h` method shows you the arguments the function takes and examples of how it is used.
 In this case `Integer.to_string` takes an integer and returns a string.

-* There is a second function defined by Integer.to_string defined in the docs.
-But we won't worry about that for now.
+* There is a second function defined by `Integer.to_string` defined in the docs but we won't worry about that for now.

 To exit the `iex` prompt, press `Ctrl+c` twice.